Adithyavj/DatingApp/README.md

 ## The project will be using the following technologies
 - .NET (5.0)
-- Angular
+- Angular 12
-- Entity Framework
+- Entity Framework Core
-- Sqllite (As development database)
+- Sqlite (As development database)

 ## The programming languages that will be used
 - HTML
-- BootStrap
+- Bootstrap
 - CSS
 - TypeScript
 - C#